Fire Free Village Program Starts Early to Encourage Vigilance in Riau

 In January, President Jokowi directed local governments to declare emergency status early in fire-prone areas including Riau, East and West Kalimantan, and Papua provinces.
 Riau Province has since declared a State of Emergency on 24 January.

-This year’s program will cover 18 Fire Free Villages (FFV), nine Fire Resilient Communities (FRC) and 50 Fire Aware Communities (FAC).
+This year’s program will cover 18 Fire Free Villages (FFV) plus nine Fire Resilient Communities (FRC).

 As at the end of January, the APRIL team – working closely with local government, police, military, and village crew leaders – was visiting villages to spread fire prevention messages and advice, and preparing for the upcoming dry season.